<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=319290&amp;fmt=gif">

 Financial insecurity affects all age groups, but one thing is clear: having life insurance increases Americans' feeling of financial security.
 68% of life insurance owners feel financially secure compared with 47% of non-owners, and those who feel most secure have coverage both through their employer and a separate individual policy.
 The study also showed that the COVID-19 pandemic had increased awareness of the need for life insurance, with 31% of those surveyed saying they are more likely to buy life insurance in 2022.

-Topics: Life Insurance & Annuities Research Trends Research/Trends Insurance
+Topics: Life Insurance & Annuities Research/Trends Insurance

 6 min read